saad0510/intelligent-autocompletion/README.md

 # ASM Copilot

-An intelligent auto completion service which helps a programmer in autocompleting a code snippets.
+An intelligent auto completion service which helps a programmer in autocompleting code snippets.
 While the programmer is still typing, the pilot calculates what the user is trying to type and suggests a set of most relevant auto completion.